mvolkmann/blog/src/lua.md

 ## Data Structures

 Lua only provides one data structure called a "table".
-It can represent arrays, dictionaries, trees, and graphs.
+It is used to represent arrays, dictionaries, trees, and graphs.

 Lua does not support defining classes.
 Instead it uses a combination of tables and functions for everything.